Hard Boiled: Video game

 In 2007, Midway Games released the game Stranglehold.
 The game's story and storyboards were made in collaboration with John Woo.
 The game features the character Tequila from Hard Boiled, who is travelling the globe in search of his kidnapped daughter.
 In 2009 John Woo's production company Lion Rock Entertainment was reported to be developing a film version of the game, to be written by Jeremy Passmore and Andre Fabrizio.
+Following the box-office disappointment of Woo's film The Crossing, Woo and Chang disbanding Lion Rock Productions.